Department of Anthropology

 P.O.
 Box 3003

-As a medical and environmental anthropologist, I examine the entanglement of human lives with the lives of nonhumans, particularly dengue mosquitoes, dengue viruses, and microbiota.
+As a medical and environmental anthropologist, I study the entanglement of human lives with the lives of nonhumans, particularly dengue mosquitoes, dengue viruses, and microbiota.
 Since 2006, I have been doing ethnographic fieldwork in urban Nicaragua.
 More recently, I have worked in the Caribbean and the United States.
-All of my research deals in one way or another with the entanglement of bodies and urban environments.
+All of my research deals in one way or another with the coproduction of bodies and urban environments.

-I am currently Assistant Professor of Anthropology at Franklin and Marshall College, where I teach courses on medical anthropology, Latin America, environmental anthropology, and research methods.
-In 2013-2014, I will be a Fernand Braudel Fellow in the Maison des sciences de l'homme in Paris, France.
+I am Assistant Professor of Anthropology at Franklin and Marshall College, where I teach courses on medical anthropology, Latin America, environmental anthropology, and research methods.
+In 2013-2014, I was a Fernand Braudel Fellow in the Maison des sciences de l'homme in Paris, France.